AashishUpadhyay/SystemDesign/CashApp/README.md

   - A routing service allows Application layer to determine the node where the user data resides.
   - The User Data can be partitioned based on user names for e.g. using the first letter of the username will allow us to partition user data across 26 nodes.
   - The partition range and node mapping can be maintained in a coordination service like zookeper
-  - TODO: Describe partition strategy
+  - **TODO**: Describe partition strategy

 ## Bottlenecks and Scale

 - Routing Tier can act as a single point of failure
-- Distributed transaction can bring down the performance of the system (alternate schemes for consitency)
+- 2PC bottlenecks
+  - cordinator service acts as a single point of failure
+  - reduced throughput
 - Using the partition strategy described above seems a bit of an overengineering when applied from day one